atamis/atamis.me/content/posts/2018-08-10-ironic-space-lisp-part-3.md

 of what you already know about programming", which is how you know it's a good tutorial).
-Nystrom's book complicates that slightly by employing the visitor pattern to implement evaluation, but I found his justification for it entirely convincing, and it really didn't change the performance impliciations of tree-walk.
+Nystrom's book complicates that slightly by employing the visitor pattern to implement evaluation, but I found his justification for it entirely convincing, and it really didn't change the performance implications of tree-walk.
 Additionally, my interpreter almost never deals with data values directly, they're almost always wrapped in an `Rc`,